diodechain/website/_posts/2024-10-28-blockchain-depins-and-rwas.md

 categories: [Diode]
 tags: [Diode, Decentralization, DePIN, RWA]
 author: Hans Rempel
-image: 	assets/img/blog/vpn-protect-information-blog.jpg
+image: 	assets/img/blog/rwa.jpg

 ---

 # Blockchain DePIN and RWA

 [DePIN](https://cointelegraph.com/explained/decentralized-physical-infrastructure-network-depin-explained) and [RWA](https://www.rwa.world/about) are two exciting Web3 categories that are focused on use cases for blockchain in traditional business.
-Before “DePIN” and “RWA”, traditional use cases for blockchain had to stand on their own - a common example being supply chain tracking.
+Before “DePIN” and “RWA," traditional use cases for blockchain had to stand on their own - a common example being supply chain tracking.
 These new categories are building momentum in Web3, creating a blockchain-native ecosystem and supporting technologies that are make deploying DePIN and RWA solutions easier and commonplace.

 Let’s break it down.